CaioCRS/TechnicalTest/README.md

 # U can verify the tests on docker compose too(Optionally)
 $ docker compose run techtest npm test

-# Up the ambient, starting the server of API, 'n the Database inside the container
+# Up the ambient, starting the server of API and the Database inside the container
 $ docker compose up -d

 ```